EhsanDaneshgar/SQL-Practice/README.md

 ## 🌱 About Me

 I’m actively learning data engineering and analytics with a strong background in petroleum engineering.
-I’ve worked with SQL Server, SSIS, and Power BI — and I’m continuing to grow by building this portfolio, solving problems, and preparing for real-world roles.
+I’ve worked with SQL Server, SSIS, and Power BI, and I’m continuing to grow by building this portfolio, solving problems, and preparing for real-world roles.

 ---